 Among the many benefits of exercise, you’ll also get cognitive benefits like:

--Better academic performance and better ability to pay attention
+-Better academic performance and better able to pay attention

 -Better mood and emotional state